 Creamy coconut milk ice cream that is richly loaded with vanilla bean flavor.
 I’ve made this very simple ice cream numerous times and it always turns out better than anything you can buy at the store.
-This ice cream is fantastic on it’s own, but with fresh berries and homemade chocolate syrup it was even better.
-Do I even need to add that everyone loved it?

 - 2 13 ounce cans Thai Coconut milk